abderrahm4ne/gym-app/README.md

 Electron Wraps the web app into a native Windows desktop application

 Windows 10 & 11 Fully compatible (Windows 7 soon)

+# How To use

+You can see .env.example and env needed insert your vars in .env (you create) and use it